How to Brown Butter (easy step-by-step tutorial)

 6. Use right away or refrigerate to use later!

-PRO TIP: Use a light colored pan (like light colored stainless steel or a white enamel pan) to make it easier to tell when your butter has browned.
+PRO TIP: For best results, use a light colored pan (like light colored stainless steel or a white enamel pan) to make it easier to tell when your butter has browned.
 Using a dark pan will make judging the color difficult.

 How to Brown Butter (Step-by-Step Tutorial)